 CAN YOU TELL US A BIT ABOUT YOURSELF AND THE STORY OF ECOS?

-I’m the President and CEO of ECOS, the maker of environmentally friendly laundry detergents and household cleaning products.
+I’m the President and CEO of ECOS, the maker of plant-powered laundry detergents and household cleaning products.
 I’m proud to sit at the helm of a company that is both environmentally and socially responsible.
 All four of our manufacturing facilities are carbon neutral, water neutral, and Platinum Zero Waste certified, and we recently announced that we’re now a Climate Positive manufacturer.
 As a woman of African American and Greek descent, I’m proud that we’ve created a culture of diversity and empowerment at ECOS; our leadership team is 58% female and 41% BIPOC (Black, Indigenous and People of Color).